MichaelDeyev/BackendForUsersStore/README.md

 LATER:
 1) Add auto changing user-status if user in not active in 5 minutes
 2) JWT-token functional
+3) Creation pages from admin with html and rooting (роутинг) key.
+  For example - Create page Test with any html and rooting key (/test).
+Then, if a plaine user sign in, the page (/test) will appear from DB.
-3) Write unit-tests for all classes
+4) Write unit-tests for all classes

+TO IMPROVE
+1) Remove dublicates from userFromDBToRealUserMapper() in SecurityUser
+2) Edit @PreAuthorize("hasAuthority('can.write')") with hasPermission() method
+3) Add index.html file and all security relates with it

 ACTUAL BUGS: